1 Site history and contaminated site requirements

 8.1 What’s a business plan?

 Under the Local Government Act (1995) the City is required to prepare and seek community input on a business plan for a major land transaction.
 The business plan deals with the commercial aspects of the land transaction in this case a lease and the conditions of the lease.
-The business plan will be advertised for 6 weeks closing 21 June 2018 and approved in September 2018.
+The Business Plan was advertised for 6 weeks closing 21 June 2018 and approved in September 2018.

 8.2 Will the land be transferred to Epuron?

 The development of the solar farm requires the following approvals: